ShyunnY/ShyunnY/README.md

 - :whale:  Mainly doing work related to Kubernetes and ServiceMesh.
 Of course, I also guest star in OpenTelemetery.

-- :icecream:  I really enjoyed reading the book <u>Those Things Happened in Ming Dynasty</u>
+- :icecream:  I really enjoyed reading the book _Those Things Happened in Ming Dynasty_

 <br/>